compsoc-ssc/compsocssc/README.md

 ## Contribute

 This is the level-up branch, the main branch for new features.
+Below is the procedure to contribute to compsocssc

+1. Create a new branch for the new feature or bugfix.
+2. Develop the feature on it's own branch until complete and stable.
+3. Create a pull request to merge into level_up.
+4. level_up will be mergerd into master at regular intervals.

 The features currently under development are:

 * Orfik Calendar event ( add_to_calendar branch)
 * Leaderboard time-evolution visualization (fix_events branch)